Murto/loom/README.md

 # Loom

-Loom is a toy language for playing around with data represention and type systems
+Loom is a toy language for playing around with sets and strings, focusing on the implementations of set and string operations with regards to formal language theory.

 ## Continuous Integration